elsiklab/hymenopteramine_doc/source/searching.rst

   ..

-Then click **Constrain** next to the attribute **DB Identifier**.
+Then click **Constrain** next to the attribute **Chromosome ID**.
 In the pop-up window, enter **NW_003791143.1** into the text field, and click **Add to query**.
-This adds an additional constraint to the query that searches for protein coding genes on a chromosome with the DB identifier `NW_003791143.1`.
+This adds an additional constraint to the query that searches for protein coding genes on a chromosome with ID `NW_003791143.1`.

 .. figure:: images/ex2_step2.png
   :width: 696
-  :alt: Step 2: Add a constraint to the Chromosome DB Identifier
+  :alt: Step 2: Add a constraint to the Chromosome ID
   :figclass: align-center

-  Step 2: Add a constraint to the Chromosome DB Identifier
+  Step 2: Add a constraint to the Chromosome ID

   ..

 Click the **Show results** button as before to view the results of the query.
-The columns are the same as in the first example, but notice that now there are only 625 rows in the table (compared to over 500,000 in the first query) due to the additional constraint.
+The columns are the same as in the first example, but notice that now there are only 625 rows in the table (compared to over 1,400,000 in the first query) due to the additional constraint.

 .. figure:: images/ex2_step3.png
   :width: 696